reven0n/tp/docs/UserGuide.md

 **👀 What You'll See:**

-- Events with date, time, and location
+- Events with date, time, and location (if present)
 - Each event has a **number** (save this for later!)
-- Events shown in chronological order
 - Perfect for planning your schedule!

 </box>